 Install Without Upgrading

-Installing a package will upgrade if the package is all ready installed.
+Installing a package will upgrade if the package is already installed.
 To prevent this situation –no-upgrade option can be provided.

 $ sudo apt-get install tmux --no-upgrade